-In addition to the general conditions described in this chapter, an OIE Member applying for recognition of CBPP freedom for the country or a zone should provide evidence for the existence of an effective surveillance programme.
+In addition to the general conditions described in this chapter, a Member Country applying for recognition of CBPP freedom for the country or a zone should provide evidence for the existence of an effective surveillance programme.
 The strategy and design of the surveillance programme will depend on the prevailing epidemiological circumstances and will be planned and implemented according to general conditions and methods in this chapter, to demonstrate absence of CBPP infection, during the preceding 24 months in susceptible populations.
-This requires the support of a national or other laboratory able to undertake identification of CBPP infection using methods described in the Terrestrial Manual.
+This requires the support of a national or other laboratory able to undertake identification of CBPP infection.